 2. Security

-Kinsta: Kinsta security comprises Cloudflare integrations such as Enterprise-level firewall DDoS protection coupled with SSL and HTTP/3 isolated container technology.
+Kinsta: Kinsta security comprises Cloudflare integrations such as Enterprise-level firewall, DDoS protection, coupled with SSL and HTTP/3 isolated container technology.
 But as already pointed out, Kinsta lacks WordPress WAF.

 3. Support and Customer Rating